NikolajCS/Network-Security-Groups/README.md

 ![image](https://github.com/user-attachments/assets/019f0f9a-aea4-400c-828e-f1c10be56da7)

 I will now ping the Linux vm from within the Windows vm and observe the traffic via Wireshark.
-So first I will find the Linux VMs private IP address > Go to Microsoft Azure > Virtual Machines > click on your Linux vm > Look for the private IP address > Now open your Windows virtual machine > Open Wireshark and filter to icmp traffic > In Wireshark, type 'icmp' in the filter bar at the top. > Open Powershell as an admin > ping the Linux VMs private IP address, command: Ping "IP address"
+So first I will find the Linux VMs private IP address > Go to Microsoft Azure > Virtual Machines > click on your Linux vm > Look for the private IP address > Now open your Windows virtual machine > Open Wireshark and filter to icmp traffic > In Wireshark, type 'icmp' in the filter bar at the top. > Open Powershell as an admin > ping the Linux VMs private IP address, command: ping "IP address"
 ![image](https://github.com/user-attachments/assets/35825717-f93f-42f8-9133-2859ae87b4de)

-I will now setup a firewall within the Linux-vm, which will block the ping requests from the Windows vm > Go to portal.azure.com > Virtual Machines > Your Linux VM > Networking > Network settings > On the right side click on > Network Security Group: Linux-vm-nsg
+I will now setup a firewall within the Linux-vm, which will block the inbound ping requests from the Windows vm > Go to portal.azure.com > Virtual Machines > Your Linux VM > Networking > Network settings > On the right side click on > Network Security Group: Linux-vm-nsg
 ![image](https://github.com/user-attachments/assets/86d6f88f-cead-4ff9-9c1d-7f6898ac77e0)

 In "Linux-vm-nsg > Settings > Inbound security rules > add > Put "Destination port ranges" to * > Protocol to "ICMPv4" > Action: Deny > Priority: 290 > Add

 ![image](https://github.com/user-attachments/assets/e795d45f-28c4-4df3-8e13-0e853315a8b3)

 If we go back into the Windows VM, and use the ping command we will get a "Request timed out" and in Wireshark we will get no reply from the Linux VM.
 The firewall is now blocking the ping request from the Windows VM.
+It will specifically block all inbound ping.

 ![image](https://github.com/user-attachments/assets/06b1933f-d9d1-411d-8939-a973497a099d)

-Observing SSH traffic (Secure Shell) > Log in to your Windows VM > Open Wireshark and filter for "ssh" traffic > Open Powershell as an admin > run the command ssh + Linux VM usersname + its private IP address for example: ssh jokeren@10.2.0.5 > yes > enter password > When you are entering your password nothing will show, that is for security reasons it will still register what you are typing.
+Observing SSH traffic (Secure Shell, port 22 TCP) > Log in to your Windows VM > Open Wireshark and filter for "ssh" traffic > Open Powershell as an admin > run the command ssh + Linux VM usersname + its private IP address for example: ssh jokeren@10.2.0.5 > yes > enter password > When you are entering your password nothing will show, that is for security reasons it will still register what you are typing.

 ![image](https://github.com/user-attachments/assets/70aaa978-3a8a-42e5-8697-67a3a46593b2)